HenryGetz/Astray/README.md

 ~~4.
 Open 'localhost:8000' in your browser~~
 ~~5.
 Enjoy!~~

-Launch this game by opening up the index.html file.
+Launch this game by downloading the zip and opening up the index.html file.
+I encoded the files into the files.js script, so that there aren't CORS errors, and you can play this without a webserver.
+I also added WASD controls support.